Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Introduction

 \section{Introduction}

-Self-supervised models have emerged as increasingly popular tools for studying how the brain processes language and speech.
-Numerous studies have employed large language models (LLMs) and demonstrated their effectiveness in predicting neural responses to narrative stimuli by linearly probing their internal representations \cite{toneva_interpreting_2019, goldstein_shared_2022, caucheteux_brains_2022, antonello_scaling_2023, hosseini_artificial_2024, mischler_contextual_2024}.
-Similarly, self-supervised speech models (SSMs) have been used to investigate neural representations underlying speech perception.
-These studies commonly conclude that, like LLMs, SSMs are highly effective in predicting brain responses to speech, often outperforming their interpretable baselines \cite{vaidya_self-supervised_2022, anderson_deep-learning_2024, goldstein_unified_2025, tuckute_many_2023}.
-Consequently, these findings are interpreted as evidence that SSMs are more powerful and brain-like models of speech perception, with their superiority often attributed to their ability to integrate contextual information over time \cite{anderson_deep-learning_2024, goldstein_unified_2025}.
+Large-scale foundation models have become increasingly popular tools for studying how the brain processes language and speech.
+Trained on vast amounts of linguistic and acoustic data, these models appear to extract rich features relevant for predicting neural activity.
+Numerous studies have employed large language models (LLMs) and demonstrated their effectiveness in predicting neural responses to narrative stimuli by constructing linear models based on their internal representations \citep{toneva_interpreting_2019, goldstein_shared_2022, caucheteux_brains_2022, antonello_scaling_2023, hosseini_artificial_2024, mischler_contextual_2024}.
+Similarly, speech foundation models (SFMs) have been used to investigate neural representations underlying speech perception.
+These studies commonly conclude that, like LLMs, SFMs are highly effective in predicting brain responses to speech due to their ability to integrate contextual information over time \citep{vaidya_self-supervised_2022, millet_toward_2022, anderson_deep-learning_2024, goldstein_unified_2025, tuckute_many_2023, antonello_scaling_2023}.